Skip to main content

 • Can reduce menstrual cramps and PMS

-• Offers protection against some nasty health problems, like endometrial and ovarian cancer, iron deficiency anemia, ovarian cysts, and pelvic inflammatory disease
+• Offers protection against some health problems, like endometrial and ovarian cancer, iron deficiency anemia, ovarian cysts, and pelvic inflammatory disease

 The Negative

-Things that will probably go away after two or three months:
+Side effects that will probably go away after two or three months:

 • Bleeding in between periods